mariyagcv/Weather/README.md

 This is a weather API application that provides forecast information for particular locations, using the 7timer API.
 Users can perform CRUD operations on a location and get information about the minimum and maximum temperatures for a location within a given start and date range.
+The application also provides frequently refreshed data on historical forecasts from the time a location was created.

 ### Built with
 <img src="https://img.shields.io/badge/Spring_Boot-F2F4F9?style=for-the-badge&logo=spring-boot" /> <img src="https://img.shields.io/badge/gradle-02303A?style=for-the-badge&logo=gradle&logoColor=white" />